isabella232/web-dev-external-docs/documentation/Updating Content/localization.md

 <div class="screenshot-block">
     <img src="localization-web-content-3.png" />
-    4. It will open a new modal with the current web content's translation.
+    4. It will open a new window with the current web content's translation.
 Find the text you need to translate and replace with your translated copy.
 </div>

 <div class="screenshot-block">